aguilarmartu/cat_meow_prediction_project/README.md

 # cat_meow_prediction_project

 This project consist in a cat-meow classificator using audios of the meow as input!
-We train a model using Convolutional Neural Networks, CNN, a Deep Learning architecture.
+We trained a model using Convolutional Neural Networks (CNN) a Deep Learning architecture.

 ## process